Developer: Capcom Publisher: Capcom Release: 07/88 Genre: Shooter

 Being a young video game fan is torture for many.
 For legions of gamers they only receive new games on birthdays or random holidays.
 I consider myself fortunate in that regard.
 Growing up with a full family still living at home meant we bought new games every few weeks.
 But eventually that gravy train stopped and at one point Legendary Wings was the only game I had for a very long time.
-You would think all those months spent replaying it over and over would have made the game endearing.
-But it’s the opposite.
+You would think all those months replaying it over and over would make the game endearing.
+But it is the opposite.
 Legendary Wings is a game that, while decent, is still very flawed and not very fun.

 There were a number of changes made to the NES edition of Legendary Wings from both gameplay to visuals.
 Visually The NES game is more varied than its arcade counterpart.
 The arcade game was a consistently brown game right up until its conclusion.
 Each stage of the home version not only has its own distinct color palette but more visual variety thematically.
 While the overall detail is less than the arcade I prefer what they did on the NES.
 It is also blessed with a fantastic soundtrack that is once again better than the arcade.
 At this point Capcom were on a roll with their arcade ports but it bears repeating just how much better the Nintendo games were.

-Your weapons function as makeshift armor as each reduces your power one level.
+Your weapons function as makeshift armor as each hit reduces your power one level.
 At full power the phoenix can take three hits before it is lost.
-It is incredibly powerful and almost game breaking at that.
+It is incredibly powerful and almost game breaking.
 For a genre that revels in one hit deaths Legendary Wings is incredibly lenient in that regard.
 You have to go out of your way to actually die.
-Once your weapons are reduced it starts the typical shmup death spiral but honestly that is rare.
+Once your weapon level drops it starts the typical shmup death spiral but honestly that is rare.
 The game does have a massive spike toward the end but never reaches the insane levels of its coin op big brother.

 For all of its improvements the NES version of Legendary Wings still suffers due to repetition.
 Structurally every level is identical.
 Every stage features a Guardian that attempts to suck you into a danger zone.
 At first it is easy to avoid but midway it is all but impossible to escape.
 Each danger zone uses the same graphical tile set and only differs in layout.
 You face the exact same demon statues followed by a dragon in every stage.
 Five stages with two segments each of the same thing gets tiring quickly.
 Combined with the ease with which you’ll breeze through the game I can’t imagine most staying interested long enough to see the end.